petersonzeferino/petersonzeferino/README.md

 #### About Me

 I'm a **generalist developer** with a broad skill set, comfortable working across the full stack and adapting to different technologies as needed.
-Over the years, I've worked on a wide variety of projects — from backend services and distributed systems to front-end applications, cloud infrastructure, automation, and developer tooling.
+Over the years, I've worked on a wide variety of projects, from backend services and distributed systems to front-end applications, cloud infrastructure, automation, and developer tooling.

 #### What I’m Focused On